Sam1ndaFernando/Chat-Application-Java-Socket-Programming/README.md

 - MySQL for secure and persistent data storage.
 - Maven for streamlined project management.
 - Lombok for code simplification and enhanced readability.

+**License:**

+This project is subject to the terms of the MIT License.